milessabin/macro-compat/README.md

 ## Current status

-This is a proof concept, extracted out of the [export-hook][export-hook] project and massaged into a more or less usable form in free moments snatched during ICFP 2015.
-As such it's adequate for a single branch build of export-hook, but will need additions to the backport component to be more widely applicable.
-I hope to have this expanded to cover all the macro API usage in shapeless in the near future and I would be delighted if other projects picked it up and extended it to cover their needs as well.
+This is a young project, initially extracted out of the [export-hook][export-hook] project and massaged into a more or less usable form in free moments snatched during ICFP 2015.
+Since then a number of generous contributors have made additions to the backport component and it is now seeing use in several other projects.
+I hope to have backport coverage expanded sufficiently for all the macro API usage in shapeless in the near future and I would be delighted for more projects to pick it up and extended it to cover their needs as well.

-## Feedback wanted!

-This is a proof of concept ... please create issues here or hop on the [shapeless][shapeless-gitter] or [cats][cats-gitter] gitter channels and let us know what you think.
+If you would like to see or contribute particuluar extensions to the backport, please create issues here or hop on the [gitter channel][macrocompat-gitter].
+Discussion is also welcome on the [shapeless][shapeless-gitter] and [cats][cats-gitter] gitter channels ... please let us know what you think.

 ## Using macro-compat